-- Those aged 10 and upwards (although victims as young as 8 identified). - Girls and young women are more likely to be victims and boys and young men more likely to be abusers. - Black and minority ethnic children often under identified as victims and over-identified as perpetrators. - Young people with intra-familial abuse in their histories or those living with domestic abuse are more likely to be vulnerable. - Young people in care and those who have experienced loss of a parent, sibling, or friend through bereavement. - Young people who have been abused or have abused their peers. - Pupils with Special Educational Needs and Disabilities are more at risk of abuse.
+- Those aged 10 and upwards (although victims as young as eight identified). - Girls and young women are more likely to be victims and boys and young men more likely to be abusers. - Black and minority ethnic children often under identified as victims and over-identified as perpetrators. - Young people with intra-familial abuse in their histories or those living with domestic abuse are more likely to be vulnerable.

+- Young people in care and those who have experienced loss of a parent, sibling, or friend through bereavement. - Young people who have been abused or have abused other children - Pupils with Special Educational Needs and Disabilities are more at risk of abuse. - Students who are or are perceived to be LGBTQ

 Staff must be vigilant in monitoring those pupils who are more vulnerable.
 Any concerns must be reported immediately to the Designated Safeguarding Lead (DSL), documented on CPOMS and the serious incident form.
-It is recognised that both boys and girls experience peer on peer abuse.
+It is recognised that both boys and girls experience child on child abuse.
 Boys are less likely to report intimate relationship abuse and may display other behaviour, such as antisocial behaviour.